 And that got me to thinking about what's so different within each of the various sub-cultures within America, and what other variables matter within the American culture in general.

 I don't know the answers to that last question, but I am hopeful that at least framing the question begins a productive discussion that goes beyond the typical buzz words and accusations.
-Let's come together, put aside our differences, and begin to ponder what common aspects of the American culture (Hollywood's glorification of violence?) and the differences of the various sub-cultures (the way country music talks about guns vs. the way they are glorified in the Hip Hop culture) lead to these staggering differences.
+Let's come together, put aside our differences, and begin to ponder what common aspects of the American culture (for example, Hollywood's glorification of violence?) and the differences of the various sub-cultures (for example, the way country music talks about guns vs. the way they are glorified in the Hip Hop culture) lead to these staggering differences.

 While I absolutely believe that God is ultimately in control, I also believe that He gives us free will to make many of our decisions.
 And I also believe strongly that we can make those decisions more effectively when we are more educated on the actual facts, and when we work together instead of bucking against each other.
 And so why not begin that discussion here?
 Feel free to comment below (honestly but politely, please) or on my Facebook page.